Scrape a Dynamic Website

 Step 3: Parse the HTML

-The response contains the fully rendered HTML.
+The response contains the fully rendered HTML in the body field.
 Parse it with your preferred library:

 Python (BeautifulSoup)